Understanding Relative Energy Deficiency in Sport (RED-S): Symptoms and Treatment

 - Psychological changes such as depression or irritability

-Dr. Afriyie-Gray of Pediatric and Adolescent Gynecology says that while individual symptoms can be remedied, RED-S is best treated by a multidisciplinary team in collaboration with the patient and their family.
+“While individual symptoms can be remedied, RED-S is best treated by a multidisciplinary team in collaboration with the patient and their family,” shares Dr. Afriyie-Gray.
 This team may include physicians, nutritionists, and mental health professionals.

 According to Dr. Afriyie-Gray, “The root cause of the condition will inform the team’s approach to treatment.”
 For example, practitioners often include a patient’s coach in the recovery process, but coaches may not be involved in treatment if anorexia and bulimia are identified as the primary cause of symptoms rather than overexercise.

-Additional changes to a treatment plan may be introduced as clinicians monitor the patient’s recovery; athletes with persistent RED-S symptoms may even be urged to discontinue their sport altogether.
+Additional changes to a treatment plan may be introduced as clinicians monitor the patient’s recovery, and athletes with persistent RED-S symptoms may even be urged to discontinue their sport altogether.

-“Dysfunctional exercise like exercise addiction, exercise dependence, or compulsive exercise is a symptom of eating disorders, and this might contribute to relapse or persistent symptoms during treatment,” explains Lizette Taboada, RD, LD, a registered dietitian on the Integrated Behavioral Health team.
-She adds that the specific interventions employed in a patient’s treatment plan will vary on a case-by-case basis.
+“Dysfunctional exercise like exercise addiction, exercise dependence, or compulsive exercise is a symptom of eating disorders, and this might contribute to relapse or persistent symptoms during treatment,” explains Lizette Taboada, RD, LD, a registered dietitian in UT Health Austin’s Musculoskeletal Institute and Women’s Health, a clinical partnership between Ascension Seton and UT Health Austin.
+“Specific interventions employed in a patient’s treatment plan will vary on a case-by-case basis.”
+Taboada also serves as the Nutrition and Behavior Change Lead for UT Health Austin’s Integrated Behavioral Health care team.

 Along with a multidisciplinary team of providers and an approach tailored to the root cause of the patient’s symptoms, Taboada says, “Time is of the essence when treating RED-S. The sooner the patient receives treatment, the easier it is to change momentum and recover easier.”